-- □ You will repeatedly revisit your science requirements and the PI ultimately is called to explain every change - It is important enough to hold significant margins that the PI controls - 1.
+- □ You will repeatedly revisit your science requirements and the PI ultimately is called to explain every change. - It is important enough to hold significant margins that the PI controls. - 1.
 In the development of the Program Level Requirements, and Requirements Agreement, strive to maintain margins between the Program (Level 1) and the Project (Level 2) science requirements.
 Level 2 should not be a passthrough of the Program Requirements down to the mission elements. - 2.
 Payload and Spacecraft (Level 3) and Instrument (Level 4) requirements will be developed and reviewed after selection, and the systems engineering effort will expose performance hits that will put pressure on Project requirements.
-Only with margin to the Program requirements can the mission proceed. - 3.
+You will get more on orbit!
+Only with margin to the Program requirements can the mission proceed and eventually meet success criteria. - 3.
 Strategy for achieving this can be agreed upon with mission (GSFC) and program (SMD) scientists.
 Your strategy will be discussed at length with your Standing Review Board.